uwspstar/FullStack/AWS-Certification/readme.md

   Glacier is cheaper, but has a long retrieval time.
   RRS has effectively been deprecated.
   It still exists but is not a service that AWS want to sell anymore.

+  The key driver here is cost, so an awareness of cost is necessary to answer this.
+  Full S3 is quite expensive at around $0.023 per GB for the lowest band.
+  S3 standard IA is $0.0125 per GB,
+  S3 One-Zone-IA is $0.01 per GB,
+  and Legacy S3-RRS is around $0.024 per GB for the lowest band.
+  Of the offered solutions SS3 One-Zone-IA is the cheapest suitable option.
+  Glacier cannot be considered as it is not intended for direct access, however it comes in at around $0.004 per GB.
+  Of course you spotted that RRS is being deprecated, and there is no such thing as S3 – Provisioned IOPS.
+In this case OneZone
   ```
 - S3 - Intelligent Tiering
   ```